-The Global Credit strategy's philosophy emphasizes bottom-up credit research-based issue selection to maximize fixed income returns.
+The Global Credit strategy's portfolio construction process is the result of research-driven, bottomup selection of specific issuers combined with top-down macroeconomic analysis.
 Portfolios are team-managed and investment decisions are research-based.
 For Global Credit portfolios we seek to construct highly diversified portfolios that will include a broad menu of undervalued, preferably discount fixed income securities around the world.
 We follow a broad global universe of securities including corporate credits, asset-backed securities including mortgages, as well as government, quasi-government and agency securities.
 Where guidelines and mandates permit, we make use of emerging market, high yield, inflation linked, and out-of-benchmark ideas.
 Our sovereign research universe currently comprises over 80 countries, and portfolios are typically invested in 25 to 30 countries.